-- Do NOT connect slave devices to the LAN or WLAN. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.
+- Do NOT connect cascaded devices other than master to the LAN or WLAN. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.

-► Troubleshooting:
+Troubleshooting:

 When a networking issue occurs, check the cascading connection and/or software settings of all devices in the chain.
-See Cascading Troubleshooting (on page 716).
+See Cascading Troubleshooting (on page 714).